kapilt/cloud-custodian/docs/source/aws/policy/resources/rds-cluster.rst

   You can specify if you want to ``skip-snapshot``, default is False You can specify if you want to ``delete-instances``, default is False

-  .. c7n-schema:: aws.rdscluster.actions.delete
+  .. c7n-schema:: aws.rds-cluster.actions.delete

 ``snapshot``
   Create a manual DB cluster snapshot

-  .. c7n-schema:: aws.rdscluster.actions.snapshot
+  .. c7n-schema:: aws.rds-cluster.actions.snapshot

 ``retention``
   Set the DB cluster backup retention period to ``days``

-  .. c7n-schema:: aws.rdscluster.actions.retention
+  .. c7n-schema:: aws.rds-cluster.actions.retention